 - One day the blade will start inevitably to bend easily (after 2-12 months), from that moment let’s absolutely stop using it

-- Let’s never try to use it at full speed / power, only at a slow pace to undestand what this wepon is and how it works (nothing more)
+- Let’s never try to use it at full speed / power, only at a slow pace to understand what this weapon is and how it works (nothing more)

-- Even if it is only an poor iron bar we have to be careful as if it was a real blade
+- Even if it is only a poor iron bar we have to be careful as if it was a real blade

-- This junk products are not for sparring / training / etc. but only for exposition purpose
+- These junk products are not for sparring / training / etc. but only for exposition purpose

 Said this it is important to stress the fact that professional products are totally different about: